Mahjong: Interruption of play

 The regular counter-clockwise order of turns may be interrupted for four events:

 1. Flower or season

-Whenever a player draws a flower or season, it is announced and then placed to the side (it is not considered a part of the 13-tile hand, but in the event that player wins, they may earn bonus points for them) and the last tile of the wall is drawn as a replacement tile so that the player has the 14 pieces needed before their discard.
-This may happen successively in a player's turn, each one needs to be set aside and a new tile taken from the wall.
+Whenever a player draws a flower or season, it is announced and then placed to the side (it is not considered a part of the 13-tile hand, but in the event that the player wins, they may earn bonus points for them), and the last tile of the wall is drawn as a replacement tile so that the player has the 14 pieces needed before their discard.
+This may happen successively in a player's turn; each one needs to be set aside, and a new tile taken from the wall.

 2. Melding by seizing a tile from another player's discard

 When a player discards a tile, other players may seize the tile to complete a meld.
 Seizing tiles has both advantages (quickly forming a winning hand and scoring extra points) and disadvantages (being forced to reveal part of one's hand to other players and not being able to change the meld once declared).

 When a meld (pung, kong, or chow) is declared through seizing a discard, the player must state the type of meld to be declared and expose the meld by placing the three (or four) tiles face up.
 The player must then discard a tile, and play continues to the right of that player (this can disrupt the turn order).
 If the player who melds a discard is not directly after the discarder (in order of play), one or two players will essentially miss their turn as play continues counter-clockwise from the player who declared the meld.

 If multiple players call for a discarded tile, priority for the discard depends on the declared action of the player stealing the discard.